QuantumFusion-network/qf-solochain/docs/executables_and_runtimes.md

 Also you can specify the ports:
 - `--port <port>` - port for the node
-- `--rpc-port <port>` - port for the RPC
+- `--rpc-port <port>` - port for the p2p connection

 ### Run the parachain node
-Before run the parachain node you need to run the relaychain node.
+Before running the local parachain node you need to have a running relaychain node.
-For run the local relaychain you can customize and use this bash script:
+To run the local relaychain you can use this bash script:
 ```bash
 #!/bin/bash